Ear Center: Long-Term Hearing Results with the Kraus K-Helix Prostheses

 - Data gathered and statistics reported as per AAO-HNS Protocol, Committee on Hearing and Equilibrium guidelines for the evaluation of results of treatment of conductive hearing loss.
 Otol Head Neck Surg, 113(3), 1995:186-187.

-- Data provided includes follow-up from 2-24 months
+- Data provided includes follow-up from 1 - 6 years (mean 3.17 yrs)

 Intra-operative Images via OR Microscope: Participant 0203-104-06 Example, Left Ear